The Online Experience

 *Understanding Your Money is a completely asynchronous, self-paced online course and runs year-round.

 We aim to keep live interactions dynamic, collaborative, and condensed, to allow for meaningful participation and maximum flexibility.
-Any content that can be pre-recorded or provided asynchronously will be made available through the Canvas platform as independent work.
+Any content that can be pre-recorded or provided asynchronously will be made available as independent work.
 The exact break down of live to asynchronous content delivery will vary by program.
 All programs will include at least 2 hours of live daily programming, with some programs providing up to 6 hours of live daily programming.
-Beyond live daily interactions, students will also be presented with independent assignments, asynchronous pre-work, small group work or projects, office hours, and optional events and challenges within the GYM virtual community.
+Beyond live daily interactions, students will also be presented with independent assignments, asynchronous pre-work, small group work or projects, recitations, office hours, and optional events and challenges within the GYM virtual community.

 Benefits of Being Virtual